johncoleman83/mini-tweet-bot/README.md

 * `./templates/`

-  This contains all the HTML content as rendered with python
+  This contains all the HTML content as rendered with python.
+I used one file as a base layout which contains the same head, header, sidebar, and footer.
+  The main content in the article section changes per GET and POST call.

 ## Usage